dropmeaword/introbot/README.md

 ## Getting your Arduino ready

 You will need a few libraries in your Arduino environment.
-I have packed them up as a zipfile that you can find here called `libraries-arduino.zip`.
+I have packed them up as a zipfile that you can find here called `libraries-arduino.zip`, that you can [download directly by clicking here](https://github.com/dropmeaword/introbot/raw/master/libraries-arduino.zip).

 To install them simply uncompress that zipfile onto your `~/Documents/Arduino` folder.
 You have to do that before you start the Arduino programming environment.